There is more that you can do to manage your own pain than you may realise…

 Joseph Pilates once said that “you are only as young as your spine is flexible” and we agree with him.
 There is a difference between good Pilates and bad Pilates (sounds obvious, but not commonly known).
 If you suffer from back pain, before you sign up to a lunchtime class at your local gym which has 30 participants, we would encourage you to do a 1:1 class with a certified Pilates instructor or with your physiotherapist.
 If you are in London, get in touch with Nell at Victory Physio, Ben at Absolute Studios, or Helen at Complete Physio who will be able to put you on the right track.
 Once you are on the right track, stay on it and religiously attend three classes every week.
 Think of it as a very reasonably priced insurance against the future.

 3. Watch what you eat

 Obviously, if you’re carrying excess weight, losing it is good for your overall health, but it’s actually also good for relieving back pain.
 Imagine carrying around a 10kg backpack all day with your dodgy back.
-It’s sort of the same thing.
+It’s sort of the same thing as carrying extra tissue.

 4. Ditch the handbag and heels

 Boring, we know.
 A pencil skirt just doesn’t look the same without 5 inch heels a-la Meghan Markle in her Suits heyday.
 However wearing heels throws your body weight and pelvis forward, over-extending your lower back which exacerbates lower back pain.
 Buy a sensible pair of supportive trainers for your morning commute.
 Fingers crossed that kitten heels come back into fashion.

 5. Cut back on the booze and the fags